Multisolitons in a gauged Skyrme-Maxwell model

 There is a variety of classical multisoliton solutions of the usual Skyrme model constructed numerically over last three decades, see \cite{Manton:2004tk,Manton:2022}.
 As the electromagnetic interaction is decoupled, the basic unit charge Skyrmion represent a spherically symmetric hedgehog \cite{skyrme,Skyrme:1962vh}.
 Skyrmions of higher topological degrees may possess much more complicated symmetries, the shape of the multisoliton configuration strongly depends on the particular choice of the potential and corresponding character of asymptotic decay of the fields.
-Coupling to the electromagnetic field yields an additional interaction, $U(1)$ gauged Skyrmions of topological degrees $Q=1,2$ are axially symmetric \cite{Piette:1997ny,Livramento:2023keg}.
+Coupling to the electromagnetic field yields an additional interaction, our full 3d numerical simulations confirmed that $U(1)$ gauged Skyrmions of topological degrees $Q=1,2$ are axially symmetric \cite{Piette:1997ny,Livramento:2023keg}.
 These Skyrmions can be constructed using a general reduced Ansatz \cite{Krusch:2004uf,Battye:2005nx,Radu:2005jp,Ioannidou:2006nn}:

 where $n$ is an integer which counts the winding of the unit vector field $\vec \psi=(\psi_1,\psi_2,\psi_3)$, $|\psi|^2=1$ in equatorial plane.
 In a more general case, the topological charge of the axially-symmetric Skyrmions is given by the product of two integers, $Q=mn$, there $n$ is the phase winding number \eqref{ans_ax} and $m$ is a number of twists along the toroidal fundamental cycle of the torus, see e.g. \cite{Gudnason:2014jga,Shnir:2009ct}.
 For all solutions we are discussing here, the number of twists $m=1$, so $Q=n$ \cite{Krusch:2004uf,Battye:2005nx,Radu:2005jp}.
 Note that the Ansatz \re{ans_ax} also can be used to construct saddle point solutions of the Skyrme model, which represent chains of interpolating Skyrmion--anti-Skyrmions of topological degree $\pm n$ \cite{Krusch:2004uf,Shnir:2009ct}.